Skip To Main Content

 Deaf or Hard of Hearing may meet criteria for either deafness or a hearing impairment.
 Deafness means a hearing impairment so severe that the child is impaired in processing linguistic information through hearing, with or without amplification -- with adverse effects on the child’s educational performance.
 Hearing impairment refers to an impairment, whether permanent or fluctuating, that adversely affects a child’s educational performance but does not include deafness.

-Emotional Disturbance describes a condition exhibiting one or more of the following characteristics over a long period and to a marked degree that adversely affects a child’s educational performance:
+Emotional Disability describes a condition exhibiting one or more of the following characteristics over a long period and to a marked degree that adversely affects a child’s educational performance:

 • Inability to learn that cannot be explained by intellectual, sensory or health factors